bethsheets/palumbi_scripts/README.md

 # palumbi_scripts
-Most up to date scripts used in the Palumbi lab

-# Transcriptome assembly & analysis in the Palumbi Lab*
+Most up to date scripts used in the Palumbi lab for transcriptome assembly & analysis in the Palumbi lab

 ## GENERAL INFORMATION
 ### * Scripts are formatted for Stanford internal use.
 We use SLURM to send jobs to Stanford's Sherlock cluster.

 ### How to create a Sherlock account
 - to get access and support, e-mail research-computing-support[at]stanford.edu